Casa Loma Christmas: A Holiday Tradition in Toronto

 Designer Trees

-✓ Admire stunning designer Christmas trees throughout the castle, including the iconic 40-foot tree in the Great Hall and the outdoor tree at the entrance.
+✓ You’ll see a dozen beautifully decorated trees throughout the castle including the iconic 40-foot tree in the Great Hall and the outdoor tree at the entrance.
+Each room feels different, and the attention to detail is incredible.

 Holiday Décor